The Organizational Structure

 • The Aerodrome Manual must comply with MCAR-Part 139 regarding its contents and completeness.

-Assessing the Aerodrome Facilities
+Accessing the Aerodrome Facilities

-• This assessment include lighting. visual aids and navigational aids.
+• This assessment include lighting, visual aids and navigational aids

-Issuing of refusing an Aerodrome Certificate
+Issuing or Refusing an Aerodrome Certificate

-• This certificate is granted if the result of the assessment of the application is successful.
+This certificate is granted if the result of the assessment of the application is successful.

-• The certificate is refused if the assessment show that the applicant has not corrected all deficiencies.
+The certificate is refused if the assessment show that the applicant has not corrected all deficiencies.

 Obstacle Control Mechanism